juicedata/juicefs/docs/en/s3_gateway.md

 ### Using the MinIO client

 First install `mc` by referring to the [MinIO download page](https://min.io/download), then add a new alias:

 ```bash
 $ mc alias set juicefs http://localhost:9000 admin 12345678 --api S3v4
 ```

 Following the mc command format, the above command creates a configuration with the alias `juicefs`.
-In particular, note that the api version must be specified in the command, `-api "s3v4"`.
+In particular, note that the API version must be specified in the command, `-api "s3v4"`.

 Then, you can freely manage the copying, moving, adding and deleting of files and folders between your local disk and JuiceFS storage as well as other cloud storage via the mc client.